Perfect Storm of New Acquisition and Continuously Moving Targets Tests a Lab’s Limits

 Throughput issues in this changing environment were solved via PilotFish’s advanced queuing that handles things in a transactional nature.
 PilotFish supports this by allowing as much concurrent throughput as is needed.
 PilotFish also allows throttling of the volume of data from each channel to match throughput to the system’s capability to ingest the data.
-Monitoring and alerts were activated and troubleshooting done to trace order issues.
+Monitoring and alerts were activated, and troubleshooting was done to trace order issues.
 PilotFish’s queuing capabilities are reliable and easily configured ─ a tremendous advantage as the client’s technology stack changed and evolved.

 The PilotFish solution was implemented with minimal disruption to the client’s day-to-day business or that of its customers.
 By re-engineering the client-facing web service endpoints and the back-office automation, PilotFish was able to take advantage of the client’s existing investment in its infrastructure.
 PilotFish was able to do the development in parallel and build up a common set of internal interfaces used (by the client’s web app and PilotFish) for ordering, status, reporting, and fulfillment-tracking.
 In doing so, it was able to provide a record that a particular case had been delivered, validating the transaction.

 Through the innovative use of an Oracle database, internal integration was done between PilotFish and the client’s IT development team providing better diagnostics and visibility in the situations where things did not go as expected so that these could be quickly remedied.

 By utilizing PilotFish’s suite of integration products and services team, the client was able to go live with eight major companies and meet all of its contractual deadlines.
 By leveraging PilotFish products, which are designed to make the configuration, management, and maintenance of interfaces easier, the client can easily step in on an on-going basis support and maintain client-facing interfaces.
 PilotFish’s architecture, which facilitates interface reuse, also played a role in the speed with which the solution could be rolled out with timelines adhered to and guaranteed deadlines met.
 Using PilotFish, each new implementation can be achieved by cloning earlier efforts and only making minor modifications in configuration saving great amounts of time.

 THE FUTURE STATE